-We are excited to announce the 2022 Christian Game Developers Conference.
-After two years of only meeting virtually, we are thrilled to bring the community together in-person once again.
-Please consider joining us at this year’s Christian Game Developers conference in Los Angeles, California.
-We can’t wait to connect you with other Christian game developers who share your passion for Jesus and building original games.
+We are excited to announce the 2023 Christian Game Developers Conference.
+We are thrilled to bring the community together in-person once again at Azusa Pacific University in Azusa, California.
+Please consider joining us.
+We can’t wait to connect you with other Christian game developers who share your passion for Jesus and building original games!

 Why a Christian Game Developer's Conference?

 Christians often seek out our community because they feel a profound calling to create games.
 Most Christian game developers have a vision for impacting the world through the games they’re creating.
 But these developers also tell us they feel lonely, isolated, and disconnected.
 We believe everyone’s work improves when we spend time together, sharing our passion and passing on the knowledge we’ve gained through our experiences.